LinkofOrigin/GameDataMultiLibrary/libraries/vueJS/README.md

 ## Client Credentials

 You will need to create a file for storing your client credentials.
-Typically these secrets would be handled through your server environment, but for basic testing you can create this secrets file to immediately test the library.
+Typically these secrets would be handled through your server environment, but for basic testing you can create this environment file locally to immediately test the library.

 Reminder: DON'T COMMIT SECRETS TO VERSION CONTROL!